 - how well your child has done academically;

 - how well your child functions in a number of areas, such as moving, thinking, learning, seeing, and hearing; and

 - your child’s job-related and other post-school interests and abilities.

 IDEA gives clear directions about how schools must conduct evaluations.
-For example, tests and interviews must be given in the language (for example, Spanish) or communication mode (for example, sign language) that is most likely to yield accurate information about what your child knows or can do developmentally, functionally, and academically.
+For example, tests and interviews must be given in the language (for example, Spanish, sign language) or communication mode (for example, Braille, using a picture board or an alternative augmentative communication device) that is most likely to yield accurate information about what your child knows or can do developmentally, functionally, and academically.
 The tests must also be given in a way that does not discriminate against your child because he or she has a disability or is from a different racial or cultural background.